fwip/mtg_pronouns/reworded_cards.md

 **Artifact**

-If damage would be dealt to a player, they exiles that many cards from the top of their library instead.
+If damage would be dealt to a player, that player exiles that many cards from the top of their library instead.

 Crypt Champion 3B
 ---------------